Definition of a licensed service

 - A copy of the Licensing Criteria 2008 and updates.

-4. Any previous licence is immediately returned to the Ministry of Education and the new ‘class’ of licence prominently displayed.
+When the Ministry of Education reclassifies a service's licence, any previous licence certificate held must be immediately returned to the Ministry of Education and the new ‘class’ of licence prominently displayed for parents and visitors to see.

 - Full name of the person issued the licence.